 Getting Off the Boat in Kompong Phluk Village

 Lesson #5: Don’t Be Afraid to Ask

-On our way back from seeing Tonle Sap, we noticed the boatman seemed to be making a beeline to return, which disappointed us tremendously, as we were under the impression, yet again, that we’d actually be able to take a walk through the village.
+On our way back from seeing Tonle Sap, we noticed the boatman seemed to be making a beeline to return to our starting point, which disappointed us tremendously as we were under the impression, yet again, that we’d actually be able to take a walk through the village.

 Again, we were amazed that no such stop had been pre-planned, but are so glad we asked.

 Walking through the actual village of Kompong Phluk turned out to be the best part of the trip!

 We had some memorable interactions with local residents and had the opportunity to buy sodas and snacks from a couple of the rustic stilted bodegas, which we knew had a much higher likelihood of benefitting the locals than anything else we paid for that day.

 It’s still not clear what percentage of the fee charged to visit the village goes back to the community.

 Whether it be tourism or natural resource extraction or anything else for that matter, it is absolutely essential that the people who live in affected areas benefit, first and foremost, from the activity.

 It is the only fair and just option.
 There is no other way that can be morally or ethically justified.